The Oaks (Thousand Oaks, California): History

+Description

 It has featured several fashion shows highlighting the latest fashion in the retail stores.
 The shows were produced by Marilyn Shore Studios.

 The Oaks Shopping center also offers a variety of activities for all holidays such as photos with Santa for Christmas, photos with the Easter bunny in April, and handing out candy on Halloween.

 The annual ArtWalk presented by Conejo Valley Art Museum takes place at The Oaks.
 It features arts, designer crafts, outdoor exhibitions and live music.

-Taxable annual sales at the 1.3 million sq. ft. mall are estimated at $300 million, generating yearly $3 million in sales taxes to the City of Thousand Oaks.